 Elder Cox is now an Assistant to President Herrington.
 We had the wonderful opportunity to work with Elder Cox in Tobago and St. Vincent.
 I love this young man and am always glad to see his happy smile.
 He is an amazing young man and I wish I had a daughter to line him up with.
 He was proud of his sandwich wrap tower.
 The beautiful kitchen of the mission home is pictured in the background.

 Any time we go to the mission home we are always well taken care of.
 Sister Herrington and President Herrington are a great team, working together in everything they do.
+One of best parts of senior conference is to share stories and laugh at all the memorable experiences we have had while serving a mission.

 Sister Richmond (in the yellow shirt) celebrated her birthday with us.
 She and her husband serve on the French side of the mission in Guadeloupe.
 Elder Broadbent, the other assistant to the President, takes care of the French side of the mission and during the conference was the Richmond's interpreter.
 Elder and Sister Clawson also are on the French side in St. Martin.
 Brother Clawson handles anything involving cars in the mission.
 Sister Clawson (pink shirt) is the medical person for our mission and the Trinidad and Tobago mission.
 She is one busy lady getting calls all hours of the day from missionaries with sickness, allergies, broken bones....you name it, she handles it.
 She is amazing.